 I was still smoking cigarettes.
 I figured if I quit everything at once, I might die because my body was so dependent on all of it.
 The truth be known, I think I had become so dependent on so much else, that I really didn't know how to live dependent upon God.

 Yet even though life was still painful, I was living for the first time, not just for that day, but now eternally with God rather than with emptiness.
 AAAH!
 This is the God people are talking about.
-The One who gave up everything so that we might have life to its fullest.
+The One who gave up everything so that we might have life to its fullest, free from constant emotional pain.
 This is the person I want you to meet.
 This person, Jesus Christ, is who kept me from eventually following my cigarette out the window.
 To all who are willing, he says, "Come to me."

-If you'd like to see how you could know him, go to Knowing God Personally.
+If you'd like to see how you could know him, go to How to Know God Personally.

 |►||I have a question or comment...|